Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3816 questions found out of 5599 clips
+* 3829 questions found out of 5620 clips
-* 3676 non-trolling & on-topic questions found out of 3816 total questions
+* 3689 non-trolling & on-topic questions found out of 3829 total questions
-* 256 questions found with no other references
+* 251 questions found with no other references
 ## grouped by date
+* 2021-07-23: 1 of 13 questions found with no other references
 * 2021-07-20: 7 of 89 questions found with no other references
 * 2021-07-16: 0 of 6 questions found with no other references
 * 2021-07-13: 11 of 99 questions found with no other references